FreeTheDotYE/propaganda-machine/README.md

 ## Houthi control of the namespace

-**All `.gov.ye` and `*.ye` sites captured by this project operate inside a governmental namespace run under Houthi militia control.
+**All .gov.ye sites captured by this project operate within the government namespace administered under Houthi authority.
+Other .ye targets operate within the same Houthi-controlled national registry and telecommunications environment.
 This project therefore classifies the `.ye` publication infrastructure as Houthi-operated, including where an individual page uses a ministry, authority, governorate, or other institutional label.** The archive also includes identified Houthi media elsewhere under